Waidd/elasticmongoose/README.md

 ```
 If an object is still in elastic but not anymore in mongodb, the plugin will log a error with `errorCallback` and keep a normal behaviour.
 This kind of probrem can happen if the cluster is down for a while.

-## Truncate Index
+## Truncate an index

-If you need to truncate an ElasticSearch index (during unit tests for example), you can use the `trucante` method :
+If you need to truncate an elasticsearch index (during unit tests for example), you can use the `trucante` method :

 ```javascript
   elasticMongoose.truncate(function(err){